cryptidtech/multi-codec/README.md

 ### Encoding and Decoding

-Codecs encode as unsigned varints via the `multi-trait` crate:
+The crate encodes codecs as unsigned varints via the `multi-trait` crate:

 ```rust
 use multi_codec::Codec;